-What are pupils doing?
+What are pupils already doing to prepare themselves?

 - Regular revision based tasks to complete at home as well as practice exam questions. - Pupils complete practice exam questions in formal assessments in class every four weeks. - Pupils receive detailed feedback and are always given clear targets and time to take actions to meet these targets in lessons. - Opportunities each week in lessons and at home to complete revision resources.
 These are collected and will be returned to pupils when we begin revision in class.